Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

     - `void WriteDelta(FastBufferWriter writer)`
     - `void ReadDelta(FastBufferReader reader, bool keepDirtyDelta)`
 - Depdending upon your custom `NetworkVariableBase` container, you might look at `NetworkVariable<T>` or `NetworkList` to see how those two examples were implemented.

  ### Custom NetworkVariable Example

-  This example shows a custom NetworkVariable type for the purposes of helping to understand how such a type can be implemented.
-In the current version of Netcode for GameObjects, this example is possible to achieve without using a custom NetworkVariable type; however, for more complex situations that aren't natively supported, this basic example should help inform you of how to approach the implementation:
+This example shows a custom `NetworkVariable` type to help you understand how you might implement such a type.
+In the current version of Netcode for GameObjects, this example is possible without using a custom `NetworkVariable` type; however, for more complex situations that aren't natively supported, this basic example should help inform you of how to approach the implementation:

  ```csharp
     /// Using MyCustomNetworkVariable within a NetworkBehaviour